The Canvas

 Pan, zoom, and navigate

 The canvas is an infinite space.
-Click and drag the background to pan.
-Scroll or pinch to zoom in and out.
-The grid in the background helps you orient yourself as you move around.
+Click and drag the background to pan, or scroll with two fingers on a trackpad.
+Pinch to zoom, or hold Cmd (Mac) / Ctrl (Windows, Linux) while scrolling to zoom toward your cursor.
+On a Mac, holding the Control key gives you an eagle-eye view — the canvas zooms out to show everything, and releasing dives back in at your mouse position (tune it under canvas settings).
+Subtle concentric rings around the canvas center, with a small crosshair at the origin, help you gauge how far you've panned — and how far you've zoomed: ring spacing stays fixed in the world, so sparse rings mean you're zoomed in close and dense faint rings mean you're far out.
 Once you have at least one thought, panning gently stops at the edge of your thoughts — you can push the outermost node almost to the edge of the screen but never so far that everything leaves the view, so you won't get lost in empty space.
 If a zoom nudges your thoughts past that edge, the canvas glides back to bring them into view instead of snapping.

 | Shortcut | Action |